Career Development Food Safety

 2. Good air circulation and ventilation really matters

-The Centers for Disease Control and Prevention (CDC) initially focused on surfaces and hand hygiene, but as the year went on, it became clear that air circulation was also a major factor in preventing the spread of the virus.
+There was a lot of confusion in the early days of the pandemic about how to go about our daily lives while also staying safe.
+The CDC initially focused on surfaces and hand hygiene but as time went on, it became clear that air circulation was also a major factor in preventing the spread of the virus.

 This led to a renewed interest in HVAC (heating, ventilation, and air conditioning) systems, and it's now well-established that proper ventilation can help reduce transmission of the virus in enclosed spaces.

-In addition to this, opening doors and windows can also help increase air circulation and reduce the concentration of viral particles in the air.
+Opening doors and windows can also help increase air circulation and reduce the concentration of viral particles in the air.

-Ventilation should also be taken into account when considering where to place tables-for example, it's better to sit people near windows and doors that can be opened, rather than in the center of a large room with no airflow.
+Ventilation should also be taken into account when considering where to place tables.
+For example, it's better to sit people near windows and doors that can be opened, rather than in the center of a large room with no air flow.

 3. Sanitation and food safety should be paramount